 PRINCE GEORGE (April 9, 2018) – Pacific Western Brewing is proud to announce the release of the first batch of Pacific Free, “a gluten removed” lager for a discerning, health conscious generation of beer lovers.

-PWB Sales Manager Scott Rattee says: “Pacific Free is brewed just like other great craft beers.
+PWB General Manager Scott Rattee says: “Pacific Free is brewed just like other great craft beers.
 However, once the beer is transferred to the fermentation tanks, we add a brewing enzyme that breaks apart and removes the gluten protein chains.

 “Like other gluten free beers on the market, Pacific Free may still contain extremely small amounts of gluten.
 So, to satisfy consumers that our process meets recognized industry standards for gluten removal, each batch of Pacific Free Lager will be tested by an independent lab.
 The beer will be released for packaging only if gluten levels measure less than 20 parts per million."